mralbertk/dsti-spark-aggregator/README.md

 2. Create a report comparing [brazil_covid19.csv](https://www.kaggle.com/datasets/unanimad/corona-virus-brazil?select=brazil_covid19.csv) to the newly generated file.
 3. Execute the batch locally as standalone or in a spark cluster, and online in an AWS EMR cluster.

+The design and strategy are described in the [docs/](docs) directory.

 ## Setup

 ### Requirements